CNN to air 'WE LOVE NYC: The Homecoming Concert' celebrating city's comeback from Covid-19 - KESQ

 “WE LOVE NYC: The Homecoming Concert,” being organized by New York in partnership with longtime music producer Clive Davis and the entertainment company Live Nation, will be “a celebration of New York City’s comeback” after a challenging year marked by the Covid-19 pandemic and will “promote health, safety, and equity,” according to a release announcing the concert.
 The concert will air Saturday, August 21 at 5 p.m.
 ET exclusively on CNN, CNN International and CNN en Español.

-The show’s lineup includes Andrea Bocelli, Wyclef Jean, Kane Brown, Barry Manilow, Bruce Springsteen, Cynthia Erivo, Don Lemon, Earth, Wind & Fire, Kenny “Babyface” Edmonds, Lucky Daye, Elvis Costello, Gayle King, Jennifer Hudson, Jimmy Fallon, Journey, Jon Batiste, The Killers, LL COOL J, The New York Philharmonic, Patti Smith, Paul Simon, Polo G, Carlos Santana and Rob Thomas.
+The show’s lineup includes Andrea Bocelli, Wyclef Jean, Kane Brown, Barry Manilow, Bruce Springsteen, Cynthia Erivo, Don Lemon, Earth, Wind & Fire, Kenny “Babyface” Edmonds, Lucky Daye, Elvis Costello, Gayle King, Jennifer Hudson, Jimmy Fallon, Journey, Jon Batiste, The Killers, LL COOL J, The New York Philharmonic, Patti Smith, Paul Simon, Polo G, Maluma, Carlos Santana and Rob Thomas.
+Citi and Expedia are the presenting sponsors.

 “This is going to be an historic, monumental moment for all New Yorkers and all Americans.
 I’ll put it plainly: You’re going to want to be here,” de Blasio, a Democrat, said in the release.
 “This is a celebration of our city, of every working family who faced incredible challenges last year and overcame.”